 Toxicology students are expected to complete three laboratory rotations in the first year.
 Although in exceptional circumstances a student may be permitted to take a fourth rotation, it is highly recommended that students carefully choose each rotation.
 The first rotation is expected to start within the first few weeks of the first semester.
 Importantly, students should contact faculty members whose research programs are of interest as early as possible; to be certain there is space available in that laboratory.
-Rotations can occur with any faculty member at the University of Iowa.
-They do not need to be solely with Human Toxicology Program Faculty members.
-The program has added ten new faculty members in the last few years.
-Most of them become faculty members after hosting a Human Toxicology student during rotations and then deciding to become their permanent mentor.

 Rotations are approximately 2 months long.
 After each rotation, students will be expected to give a 10-15 minute presentation to their colleagues in the Toxicology program.
 The weekly time commitment for the rotations is 20 hours per week-this is important to keep in mind when deciding which and how many courses to take.